Caring for Yourself Is Good for Everyone

 I’ve found that one key to motivating yourself to undertake any kind of change is to find the emotional buy-in.
 This is different for everyone, of course, but I think there is some common ground on which most of us can find inspiration.

 Self-care makes us more effective caregivers

-Most of us take care of, or support, others in some way.
-We have children, or ageing parents, or partners, or close friends.
+Most of us take care of or support, others in some way.
+We have children, or aging parents, or partners, or close friends.
 We want the people we love to be cared for and taken care of.
 And if we want to have the energy and motivation to continue giving to others, then we need to take care of ourselves.

 That’s right — self-care allows us to be more effective caregivers (as well as employees, athletes, artists, and so on).

 When we neglect to see the positive spillover effect that our own self-care has on others in our lives, we can too easily fall into a pattern of self-sacrifice and burnout.
 This can lead to resentment and even health problems.

 The foundation of self-care is to make sure that our most basic needs are met before we get into any deeper stuff.
 I’m talking about safety and security, sleeping, hydration, and food.
 If you do not need to worry about a place to sleep or your own personal security, this is a good opportunity to feel gratitude for that.
 We have a lot of choices around how much we prioritize these needs.

 If we choose, we can burn the candle at both ends.
 We can skip meals and eat inconsistently.
 And we can be less active than we should.
 Whether or not we take the time to notice the consequences of no self-care, they are happening.
 And when this lack of self-care catches up with us, it has an effect on the people who rely on us to be there for them, too.